 Marie-Clare Balaam email@example.com

-Marie-Clare currently works as a senior research assistant in the Midwifery department at the University of Central Lancashire, UK.
+Marie-Clare currently works as a research associate in the Midwifery department at the University of Central Lancashire, UK.
 Marie-Clare’s background is in History and Women’s Studies.
 She has worked as a lecturer and an academic and community based researcher.
 Her research interests are; migrant women’s experiences of maternity care and childbirth in the UK and Europe, social support, and historical and socio-cultural perspectives on women’s health particularly menopause.
 Her current research focuses on the experiences of asylum seeking and refugee women and social support for marginalised women.
 She is a member of the steering committee for Babies Born Better European survey.

 Mel Cooper MCooper2@bradford.ac.uk

 Mel is a Reader in Maternity and Migrant Health at the University of Bradford.
 She has a background in Health Services working as both a nurse and midwife before moving into Higher Education.
 Mel’s research interests are around migrant and BAME communities (including pregnant women) and health services across Europe.
 Mel is interested in how health technology and other interventions such as peer support can be used to support migrant and BAME communities interaction with health services.
 Mel works closely with Non Government Organisations and facilities the Maternity Stream research network https://maternityresearch.cityofsanctuary.org/